hindman/optopus/README.md

 # Optopus

-## Python needs a better command line argument parser
+## Because Python needs a better command line argument parser

 To varying degrees of success, command-line argument parsing libraries do a mostly adequate job handling the common use cases.
 They are able to parse garden-variety command-line inputs and provide help text to end users.
-Some libraries take partial steps toward supporting a larger set of features: basic conversion and validation; varying numbers of optional parameters or positional arguments; mutually exclusive options; subcommand-style programs like git; and occasionally a small amount of help text customization or the ability to
+Some libraries take partial steps to support a larger set of features: basic conversion and validation; varying numbers of optional parameters or positional arguments; mutually exclusive options; subcommand-style programs like git; and occasionally a small amount of help text customization or the ability to